godwinpinto/pangea-connect/README.md

 ```

 ### Roadmap Status
 Below is the roadmap for Connect's collection with Pangea services

+> Note: An improved approach could also be to publish the plugins on central packaged registeries for Teams adopting as is usage.

 ### Golang Framework Status
 |  Framework | IP Intel  | Secure Audit Log | Embargo | File Intel |